Close Menu

 Many HUD-approved or nonprofit classes are free or ask for a small donation, especially when paired with one-on-one counseling.
 Private courses might charge a flat fee for online modules and a higher price for in-person workshops.
 Some lenders and employers offer sponsorships or discounts for customers and staff.

 Pricing also reflects format: self-paced online courses are often less expensive than multi-session in-person classes.
 Some providers bundle counseling sessions or legal consultations into a higher-priced package.
-Shop around and inquire whether local lenders or support programs recognize certificates included.
+Shop around and inquire whether local lenders or support programs recognize the included certificates.

 Potential Financial Assistance Options